England Landlord Guidance

 For student lets, the local college, university or their students’ union may also run a lettings or management service.

 Some associations require funds belonging to the landlord and tenant to be protected in the event that the agent’s business fails.
 Check the associations’ requirements when considering which agent to use.
-It is expected that during 2019 Client Money Protection will become mandatory for all agents.
+Client Money Protection is effectively mandatory for agents holding client money.

 Fees and costs for services will vary and the cheapest is not always best if the agent is not an expert in good management practice and housing law.
 If the agent does not do the job well, this will reflect on the landlord, and it can have potentially serious implications.